We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Sales call review for coachingTranscriptManagers need to see how the rep handled objections, not just what the outcome was

-CRM updateNotesStructured summary fits CRM fields; transcripts do not
+CRM updateNotesStructured summary fits CRM fields; transcripts don't

 Legal or compliance recordTranscriptVerbatim record is required